A client states, "I wish I had an instruction guide on how my feelings are supposed to work so I don't lead people on and waste their time. "

 Everything starts with a thought.
 This platform would not exist if someone had not thought of it first.
 Our thoughts affect our feelings.
 As a Cognitive Behavioral Therapist, I would ask you what was going on right before you felt this way?
 What automatic thoughts do you have?
 Do you take things too personally, for example?
 Or perhaps some "Should” and "Must" thoughts lead to feeling trapped.
 Do you worry about what others think of you, or perhaps jump to conclusions and predict a catastrophic future that is extremely worrisome?
 These are examples of some common ways that many if not all of us think from time to time.

-These thoughts can be habitual and automatic, and we may not even realize how we are talking ourselves into feeling scared, or angry, or desperate.
-Once you have identified the thought, ask if there any evidence to support the statements that you say to yourself?
+These thoughts can be habitual and automatic, and we may not even realize how we are talking ourselves into feeling guilty, scared, angry, or desperate.
+Once you have identified the thought, ask if there is any evidence to support the statements that you say to yourself?
 Next, ask, "Is there any evidence to the contrary? " Finally, by combining the evidence on both sides, create a more realistic statement.
 I like to use these statements like mantras.
 Whenever the uncomfortable feeling arises or I notice the automatic thought, I simply replace it with the mantra.
 I repeat it over and over until the thought and feeling subsides.
 This creates new neural pathways and literally changes the way I think, therefore, changing the way I feel.

 I hope you found this helpful.
 Thank you for your question.